How Women's Bodies Change In Their 20s

 5. Weight Distribution

 The 20s are a key time for muscle building and fat accumulation in specific parts of the body.
 Fat, or adipose tissue, begins to shift around in the 20s, in a gradual process that will last decades.

 So where does it go?
 A 1999 study of Japanese women in their 20s provided a few clues.
 Subcutaneous (i.e. under-skin) fat disappears slowly from the cheeks, neck, boobs and lower legs, and begins to build up at the waist, the infragluteal region (underneath the butt), and on the abdomen.
 The researchers, looking at women at the end of their twenties compared to the beginning, found that weight had shifted around in three different patterns that were distinct from the ways that it was distributed around the body in the early 20s.

-The 20s are often a period of great health for your genitals; for many women, the only genital-related health problems they experience during this period are sexually transmitted diseases, which are a higher risk in this decade because of the increased likelihood that you'll be having sex.
+The 20s are often a period of great health for your genitals; for many women, the only genital-related health problems they experience during this period are STDs, which are a higher risk in this decade because of the increased likelihood that you'll be intimate with a partner or partners.
 More than half of the new STD infections every year in the US are in 15-to-24 year olds, according to the Center for Disease Control And Prevention.

 You may, however, notice something interesting happening to your labia majora, the large lips on the outside of your vulva: they may appear to "shrink" or start to slim down.
 No, they aren't rebelling or disappearing; this is a natural part of aging, and is simply part of the loss of the subcutaneous fat we were discussing earlier.
 Plumpness in the vulva is not actually a necessary thing for childbearing, orgasms or anything of note, so it's not anything to panic about.

 None of these bodily changes are anything to get nervous or freaked out about; they're just proof that our bodies are always changing (even during times in our lives when we thought that they didn't).